kusakina0608/kusakina0608/README.md

 ### (❁´◡`❁)

-- 🔭 I’m currently working on NHN
+- 🔭 I’m currently working on Kakao
 - 📫 How to reach me: platina.kusakina@gmail.com
 <!--
 **kusakina0608/kusakina0608** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.